eduvfalc/embedded-fft/README.md

-# embedded-fft
+# fft
-An implementation of the FFT Cooley-Tukey algorithm for embedded systems.
+An implementation of the FFT Cooley-Tukey algorithm.